ringmesh/RINGMesh/README.md

 ------------------

-You can either launch building in VisualStudio or calling cmake in command line in the build directory created at the configuration step. cmake --build . --config Release
+You can either launch building in VisualStudio or calling cmake in command line in the build directory created at the configuration step:

+* cmake --build . --config Release
+* cmake --build . --config Debug
+* cmake --build . --config RelWithDebInfo

+The available compilation modes are:

+* Release
+* Debug
+* RelWithDebInfo (mandatory to debug a Gocad plugin in Debug mode with a Gocad in Release, there are issues between libraries in Debug linked to a Gocad plugin)

 Compiling the documentation
 ---------------------------